 - Chop onions finely.
 Dice eggplant and tomatoes into ½ inch cubes.
 Place eggplant in a colander, and salt it to draw liquids out.
 Mince garlic finely.
 If using a fresh jalapeno pepper, chop ½ a pepper finely.

 - Heat a large pan to medium heat - the pan would preferably be either non-stick, or enamel-coated (trust me, you want something that you're not going to have to scrape eggs and sauce from).
 When pan is hot, add one TB of vegetable oil, and onion.
-Saute onion on medium heat for five minutes, then lower heat to medium-low and cook for another five.
+Saute onion on medium heat for 5 minutes, then lower heat to medium-low and cook for another 5.

 - When onions have turned golden, add 2 TBs of oil and eggplant cubes - but do not crowd them!
 It's better that you use less eggplant than crowding it, because it won't result in an even browning.
 Let eggplant brown for a few minutes, then when the eggplant has soaked up all the oil, add another TB of oil, and toss eggplant to coat.
 Continue browning eggplant for 10 minutes, turning pieces occasionally to ensure equal coverage, until all have coloured evenly.